Duct Leakage Test in Laurel, DE

 How a Duct Leakage Test Is Conducted

-To begin performing a duct leakage test in Laurel, DE, your technician closes off all supply and return registers except the main return or air handler system.
-A specially calibrated fan, known as a duct blaster, is then attached to the opening.
-The purpose of this fan is to depressurize the duct system, creating the ideal conditions to identify where air is escaping.
+To conduct a proper duct leakage test in Laurel, DE, your technician first seals all supply and return registers except the main return or air handler.
+A duct blaster — a specially calibrated fan — is then connected to the opening.
+It depressurizes the duct system to expose areas where air is leaking.

-duct leakage test is efficient, mess-free, and completely non-intrusive for residents.
-Most tests in Laurel, DE are wrapped up in 30 to 60 minutes, with improvements that continue to boost comfort and efficiency for years.
+duct leakage test is rapid, clean, and performed without inconvenience to residents.
+Most tests in Laurel, DE finish within 30 to 60 minutes, and the benefits to your home’s comfort and efficiency can last for years.

 How to Measure Duct Leakage

-Duct leakage is rated in cubic feet per minute (CFM) per 100 square feet of the home’s conditioned zone.
-Your technician uses a nanometer to identify subtle pressure differences, helping determine how much air is leaking from the ducts.
-Understanding this number helps you recognize where issues exist, plan meaningful improvements, and check your home against local energy code requirements in Laurel, DE.
+Duct leakage is quantified in cubic feet per minute (CFM) for each 100 square feet of conditioned living space.
+Your technician uses a nanometer to sense slight pressure changes, showing precisely how much air is escaping through the ductwork.
+Understanding this number allows you to identify concerns, evaluate upgrade opportunities, and determine whether your home fulfills local energy code requirements in Laurel, DE.

 Cost of Excessive Duct Leakage